vectordotdev/vector/rfcs/2021-01-08-5843-encdoing-decoding-format-vector.md

 From a high level my proposal is pretty simple.
 I'll dive into the rationale and context lower in the doc but lets just tee that up, shall we?

 I propose that if we're not explicitly searching for alternate tooling because we've decided that we wholly can't deal with the tooling overhead of protobufs, we should instead continue to use them with prost.
-As an added dimension to the issue I'd suggest that we support an initial Transport of HTTP/1.1 and consider a fast-follow of effort to implement HTTP/2 (or even optionally GRPC - though it bares saying I am unconvinced of the necessity of GRPC over HTTP/2 for our usecase).
+As an added dimension to the issue I'd suggest that we support an initial Transport of HTTP/1.1 and consider a fast-follow of effort to implement gRPC (or even optionally HTTP/2 - we'll discuss why I'd suggest gRPC over HTTP/2 later in the doc).

 Performance of the format itself is not a huge concern as everything we're considering is fast enough not to be a bottleneck for us.
 However, our current implementation of Protobufs in vector and the integration point to our data model is unoptimized.
 Should we continue using Protobuf, we should take an optimization pass at them.